Fertility Tests for Women

 Hysterosalpingography (HSG) or Color imaging of the uterus

 Hysterosalpingography is a method of color imaging of the uterus and fallopian tubes.
 In this procedure, a dye (usually iodine) is injected into a woman’s uterus through the cervix, and then x-rays take clear images of the uterus and fallopian tubes.
-This imaging may be done under anesthesia usually takes between 30 and 60 minutes.
+This imaging may be done under anesthesia usually taking between 30 and 60 minutes.
 These images help the specialist doctor better examine the injuries and obstructions of the fallopian tubes and more easily discover the cause of infertility and therefore suggest a more appropriate treatment.
 In addition to the diagnosis of infertility problems, Hysterosalpingography is also used to examine the causes of recurrent miscarriages.
 Learn more about hysterosalpingography (HSG): Hysterosalpingography: Purpose & Procedure

 Free consultation with the best infertility treatment specialists in Iran